jabowery/delegate/README.md

 ## Installation

 (These installation instructions are for a version that does not support SHAKEN/STIR due to the failure of Telnyx to provide FCC-mandated attestation in their API.
-The highes current coding priority is converting the API calls to a telecom provider that provides SHAKEN/STIR attestation in their API.)
+The highest current coding priority is converting the API calls to a telecom provider that provides SHAKEN/STIR attestation in their API.)

 1. Obtain a [Telnyx phone number](https://portal.telnyx.com/#/app/numbers/my-numbers) with a [call control app id](https://portal.telnyx.com/#/app/call-control/applications).
 2. In this directory create a file named .env for environment variables, with a development environment exemplified in README.resources/home/delegate/.env